kateriinaa/kateriinaa/README.md

 - Data mining
 - Automation and process optimization

-Not long ago I finished Data science courses.
+Not long ago I finished Data science course.

 Now I am willing to develop hard and soft skills and looking for a job in my area of interest.

-### 📫 Contact me
+### 📬 Contact me

 Find me on [Github](https://github.com/kateriinaa) or just send a letter to [Gmail](petrova.kateriina@gmail.com)

+💻 Also there are several projects that I have done during the course.
+Find them here [Projects](https://github.com/kateriinaa/Projects)

 <!---
 kateriinaa/kateriinaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.